Lieliel/ICS26012-AltAssess-Group1/README.md

 # Schedulyzer

 Schedulyzer is a comprehensive tool designed to simulate and analyze various scheduling algorithms.
-It provides a user-friendly graphical interface for users to interact with the system and understand the working of different scheduling algorithms.
+It provides a user-friendly graphical interface for users to interact with the system and understand the workings of different scheduling algorithms.

 ## Features